Deep Learning of Mean First Passage Time Scape: Chemical Short-Range Order and Kinetics of Diffusive Relaxation: Results

-Figures~\ref{fig:new_model}b and S1 depict the distribution of reaction labels.
-The reaction energies exhibit a unimodal distribution centered around zero for all elements.
-Interestingly, activation energies for vacancy diffusion to Cr sites are notably lower compared to those for Co and Ni sites.
-This suggests that Cr is generally more mobile than Co and Ni in vacancy-exchange diffusion events, and the SRO formation kinetics can be tuned by varying the Cr concentration, as it facilitates vacancy diffusion.
-On the other hand, the thermodynamic equilibrium of SRO may not depend much on vacancy concentration $X_{\rm vac}$ because $X_{\rm vac}$ is dilute (typically less than 0.1 at\%).
-In other words, unlike the major alloying elements like $X_{\rm Cr}$, which are both thermodynamically and kinetically important, it is generally well accepted and understood that while $X_{\rm vac}$ may be key for kinetics following the Kirkendall-Smigelskas experiment in 1947, it can often be ignored for the thermodynamic equilibrium properties.
+We leverage geometric deep learning with GNNs to encode atomic structures and vacancy hopping transitions.
+To calculate the ``ground truth" potential energy of the system as well as $E_{\rm A}$ and $\nu_{\rm A}$ values for vacancy hopping events, we utilize a universal ML-IP, \texttt{MACE-MP-0}~\cite{batatia2023foundation}.
+Details on dataset creation, model architecture, and training process are provided in Sec.~\ref{reaction_model_method}.
+Figures~\ref{fig:new_model}a and S5 show the distribution of the potential energy change $\Delta E$, the energy barrier $E_A$, and the attempt frequency $\ln(\nu_{\rm A})$.
+The energy change ($\Delta E$) exhibits a unimodal distribution centered around zero for all elements.
+The activation energies computed by the universal ML-IP range within three standard deviations of the mean, from 0.268 to 1.333~eV, in good agreement with the previous reports~\cite{du2022chemical,zhao2018effect}.
+Interestingly, activation energies for vacancy diffusion to Cr sites are notably lower compared to those for Co and Ni sites, suggesting a higher mobility of Cr compared to the other two elements, which provides a practical way to tune SRO formation kinetics through varying Cr concentration.
+On the other hand, the vacancy concentration $X_{\rm vac}$ may have little influence on thermodynamic quantities such as SRO$^{\rm Eq}$, because $X_{\rm vac}^{\rm Eq}$ is dilute (typically ranging from $10^{-7}$ to $10^{-9}$).
+In other words, unlike the major alloying elements like $X_{\rm Cr}$, which are both thermodynamically and kinetically important, it is generally well accepted and understood that while $X_{\rm vac}$ may be key for kinetics following the Kirkendall-Smigelskas experiment in 1947~\cite{nakajima1997discovery}, it can often be ignored for thermodynamic equilibrium properties due to dilute concentrations.